After being admitted to the MPH program, when can I begin to take program courses?

 What times of day are classes offered?

 Classes generally meet once per week and are generally offered during the afternoons and evenings each week on Monday-Thursday.
 There are also a few Friday classes as well as some that meet in the morning.
-Students who can only take evening courses are able to complete their MPH program requirements at Tufts if they concentrate in Health Services Management and Policy, Health Communication or Epidemiology/Biostatistics.
-Global Health and Nutrition concentrators will need to take some morning or afternoon courses.
+Students who can only take evening courses are able to complete their MPH program requirements at Tufts if they concentrate in Health Services Management and Policy, Behavioral Science/Health Communication or Epidemiology/Biostatistics.
+Nutrition concentrators will need to take some morning or afternoon courses.
 Advanced schedule planning is strongly encouraged for all students.

 Is a final thesis required for the MPH degree?